ncihtan/htan_missing_manual/open_access/introduction.md

 # Open Access Data

+:exclamation: might be best to break this into with each data release... data in HTAN portal, sb-cgc, bigquery...others are subset if data?

 Open access HTAN data is available via the following services and tools:

 [!ref target="blank" text="HTAN Data Portal"](https://data.humantumoratlas.org/explore)